brianhigh/research-computing/Networking_Script.md

 Computer Networks: What's the Point?
 ===================================================

 So, what do computer networks provide?
-They are a means for a computer system to communicate with another computer system or many computers systems.
-I intentionally say "computer system" rather than "computer" as it is often the case that it is a system running on a computer that is communicating to peer system, say a specialized  system that performs bank transfers.
-By extension it allows people to communicate with each other at least for so long as the computers do not rise up and prohibit this.
+First, they are a means for a computer system to communicate with another computer system or many computers systems.
+I intentionally say "computer system" rather than "computer" as it is often the case that it is a system running on a computer that is communicating to peer system, say a specialized  system that performs bank transfer

+Secondarily, networks allow humans to interact with computer systems.

+And lastly, networks allow humans to communicate with other humans..... at least for so long as the computers do not rise up and prohibit this.

 Contemporary Computer Networks:Key Elements
 ========================================================

 Several characteristics define modern computer networking as we know it today.
 First is its basis in the binary world that we just reviewed.

 Second is a basis in something we have mentioned but not examined and that is "packet switching".

 The third characteristic is what could generally be called "protocols".

 One other crucial element in modern computer networking and applications that run on networked computers is the notion of "layers", We will review what is generally called a "layered model".